 Review the Academic & Important Dates calendar to review the deadlines for withdrawing from courses and your eligibility for a partial refund of your tuition.
 An official withdrawal from a course results in a “W” grade being assigned to your transcript.
 The “W” has no effect on your grade point average.
 If the course is required for your degree however, the “W” does count as an attempted course; you are limited to 2 repeats of an attempted course.

 You may receive a percent of your tuition back based on the official date of withdrawal.
-The official date of withdrawal is the date of the first signature by any official of the University, or the last date of attendance as verified by the instructor, whichever is earlier or the date our office receives your form if there isn’t need for a university signature or no professors signed your form.
+The official date of withdrawal is the date you complete the withdrawal in Student Planning.
 Refund dates can be found on the Important Dates calendar on the Registrar's web site.

 A Hardship Withdrawal Consent to Release Records request allows a student's records to be released, as well as allowing a health care specialist (student's physician, nurse, etc.) to support the students request for a hardship withdrawal.